jugeeya/UltimateTrainingModpack/README.md

 ###### Attack
 CPUs will mash an attack on the first frame out of hitstun and when landing.
-Attacks can be chosen with side taunt while on this toggle, and include:
+Attacks that can be chosen include:
 - All aerials, followed by all specials

 ###### Random